-Numerous factors beyond the Company's control affect the marketability and price of crude oil, natural gas and NGL which may be volatile for a number of reasons including uncertainties over the supply and demand of these commodities due to government policies, the current state of the world economies, sanctions or import bans, reshuffling of global trade flows, global macro-economic concerns related to rising interest rates and inflation, actions of OPEC+, political and geopolitical uncertainties, ongoing wars and hostilities or other adverse economic or political development in the United States, Europe or Asia.
+Numerous factors beyond the Company's control affect the marketability and price of crude oil, natural gas and NGL which may be volatile for a number of reasons including uncertainties over the supply and demand of these commodities due to government policies, potential U.S tariffs on Canadian oil and natural gas, the current state of the world economies, sanctions or import bans, reshuffling of global trade flows, global macro-economic concerns related to interest rates and inflation, actions of OPEC+, political and geopolitical uncertainties, ongoing wars and hostilities or other adverse economic or political development in the United States, Europe or Asia.
 Further, weakening global economic activity, inflation and interest rate uncertainty, and the potential for a recession remain a risk to the pace of demand growth.